 - Tier 4 (Specialty Drugs): Highest cost-share, often a percentage (e.g., 25-33%) of the drug's very high price, sometimes with a separate deductible.
 These are complex biologics and injectables.

-You'll typically pay your copay or coinsurance at the pharmacy counter, with the plan covering the rest.
-However, this traditional PBM model is increasingly criticized for opaque "spread pricing" (where the PBM charges the plan more than it pays the pharmacy) and rebate schemes that can incentivize keeping list prices high.
+You'll typically pay your copay or coinsurance at the pharmacy counter, and the plan covers the rest.
+But this traditional model is facing criticism for opaque 'spread pricing' — where the PBM charges the plan more than it pays the pharmacy — and rebate schemes that keep list prices high.

 How Drug Coverage Varies by Plan Type